Everyone loves the Restoration Hardware/Pottery Barn/Ballard Designs aged wood look, right?

 - Minwax White Wash Pickling

-- Minwax Polycrylic in Satin finish
+- Minwax Polycrylic in Satin Finish

-- lint free rag (not shown)
+- lint free cloth (not shown)

 - fine grit sandpaper (not shown)

 1. Apply Minwax water based Pre-Stain Conditioner over every surface.
 Let dry according to directions on package.
+The Pre-Stain Conditioner simply allows for even coverage on all parts of the wood, including knots, etc.

 2. Apply tinted stain to one area at a time using a brush – for example one board at a time.
 Let sit for a few minutes then wipe off with a lint free cloth or rag.
 Let dry according to directions on the package.